MariusZerni/eSportCentral/README.md

 #### ![GA](https://cloud.githubusercontent.com/assets/40461/8183776/469f976e-1432-11e5-8199-6ac91363302b.png) General Assembly, Software Engineering Immersive

-# 'The eSports Events App'
+# "e-Sports Events App"

 ## Overview

 In the context of being confined to staying indoors, people are looking for ways to distract themselves.
 A safe way to entertain and not think about the context of the year 2020 is to play online games and find a way to connect with like minded individuals. eSports is a way to find new live entertainment.
-People are interested in seeing proffesional gamers in action.
+People are interested in seeing professional gamers in action.
 This app brings together multiple APIs, creating an integrated platform to easily access eSports events.

 ## Brief

-* Work in a team, using **git to code collaboratively**.
+* Work in a team, using **git to code collaboratively**
 * **Build a full-stack application** by making your own back end and your own front end
 * **Use an Express API** to serve your data from a Mongo database
 * **Consume your API with a separate front end** built with React